 “The impact a divorce has on women’s finances cannot be overstated.
 The financial literacy gap, the lack of involvement in long-term financial planning during their marriage, and their higher likelihood to end up in poverty place divorced women in a vulnerable position.” -Worthy.com

-If you’re a woman, who is divorced, in the process of divorcing, or is contemplating a divorce in the near future, understanding a few key things about the financial implications of a marital dissolution will go a long way toward helping you regain the confidence you need to take control of your wealth.
+If you’re a woman who is divorced, in the process of divorcing, or is contemplating a divorce in the near future, understanding a few critical things about the financial implications of a marital dissolution will go a long way toward helping you regain the confidence you need to take control of your wealth.

-It’s unfortunate that many divorced women find themselves faced with some unpleasant and unanticipated realities in their post-marriage lives.
-For example, women often greatly underestimate the costs involved in the divorce process itself.
+It’s unfortunate that many divorced women face unpleasant and unanticipated realities in their post-marriage lives.
+For example, women often vastly underestimate the costs involved in the divorce process.
 The website Divorcestatistics.info puts the average cost of a divorce in America at around $15,000.

 Beyond the legal costs, things such as lack of financial literacy, standard office expenses, the need to hire valuation and other financial experts, and even the emotional states of the divorcing couple can contribute to the high price tag a divorce usually carries.

 Divorcing women face other nasty surprises:

 • Health insurance costs are often more than they envisioned.
 Usually, divorced women will have to pay their health insurance premiums, which can be staggering.
 In some states, coverage for a single woman can run over $1,000 per month!
 Nationally, health insurance premiums have been increasing by an average of 5% every year for the last six years.

 • They need to find a job as soon as they can.
 Economic necessity can mean that some divorced women will need to start working quickly.
 Those stay-at-home wives and mothers may not have had time to acquire new skill sets or update their existing skills, making it difficult to get hired or get better wages.